Gagik-arch/datewise/README.md

     <img src="./datewise-logo.png" width="auto" title="demo">
 </a>

-This calendar is intended to be consumed for all of type java script projects.
+This calendar is intended to be consumed for all of type javascript projects.

 <span>
     <a href="https://github.com/Gagik-arch/datewise" title="Build Status">